rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     ssh -J $YourUsername@stanage.sheffield.ac.uk -L 8888:127.0.0.1:8888 $YourUsername@10.10.1.2

-3. Once step 2 has run and succesful, you just need to open a browser (Chrome/Edge/Mozilla etc) on your machine and enter the address containing  ``localhost`` from step 7  of the ``Installing and Running Jupyter Notebooks`` section.
-In our example this would be
+3. Open a browser (Chrome/Edge/Mozilla etc) on your machine and enter the address we noted earlier containing  ``localhost``

 .. code-block:: bash